 Why a Single Source of Truth is Essential in the Era of AI Agents

-In an era where AI-supported coding agents increasingly analyse, extend, and refactor code, the structure of the codebase determines success.
-Studies show: 65% of developers experience a lack of context during refactoring – a problem that is amplified by fragmented code.
+As AI-assisted coding agents increasingly analyse, extend, and refactor code, the structure of the codebase decides whether they succeed.
+Studies show that 65% of developers run into a lack of context when refactoring, a problem that fragmented code only makes worse.

 For AI Agents

-A central YAML definition allows tools like Cursor or Claude to grasp the entire data structure in a single pass.
-No jumping between TCA, SQL, and Model files – the agent immediately understands what is defined.
+A single central YAML definition lets tools like Cursor or Claude grasp the entire data structure in one pass.
+No jumping between TCA, SQL, and Model files; the agent immediately understands what is defined.

 For Developers

-Developer Experience (DX) describes the totality of all interactions with tools, processes, and code.
-According to Gartner, teams with high DX achieve their business goals 33% more frequently and show 20% lower turnover.
+Developer Experience (DX) covers the full range of interactions with tools, processes, and code.
+According to Gartner, teams with high DX hit their business goals 33% more often and see 20% lower turnover.

 "AI agents rely on the context provided by the codebase to generate relevant code.
 A poorly organized codebase can lead to 'context rot,' where the agent misses dependencies and produces suboptimal code."

-The DRY principle and Single Source of Truth are no longer abstract best practices – they are the prerequisite for AI agents to productively extend your codebase.
+The DRY principle and Single Source of Truth are no longer abstract best practices; they are the precondition for AI agents to extend your codebase productively.

 Code Example: Team Member as a Content Element

-Define a Content Element for team members – one YAML file is enough:
+Defining a Content Element for team members takes just one YAML file:

 You describe what you need, not how TYPO3 should process it internally.
 This makes extensions cleaner, more portable, and future-proof.